Additional Songs

-During the course of ESWT research, dozens of possibilities emerged for lively short songs and chants, suitable for singing whilst walking between Song Sites.
-They could also be sung at other Elwood locations.
-These chants are being created and recorded, and will be added to the website as they emerge.
-Let us know if you create your own!
+During the course of ESWT research, ideas emerged for lively short songs and chants, suitable for singing whilst walking between Song Sites.
+These little songs can also be sung at other Elwood locations.

 Lyrics and background information for Chants and Short Songs